“I’ve watched enough harvests to know that cutting a wheat field amounts to more decapitated bunnies under the combine than you would believe.”

 ~ Lierre Keith

 There is no reason the world’s population couldn’t live according to the meat-based diet I and many others follow.
 Very little of the land available can be used for farming.
 But most of it can be used for grazing.
 Also, grazing animals for food can be done alongside keeping grazing land open for wild animals as well.
 Keep in mind that, in North America, there once were more buffalo roaming the continent than there are now cows and the vast herds of buffalo were what kept the prairies healthy.
-Even in countries that don’t have good farmland, animals can always be raised locally.
+Even in countries that don’t have good farmland, animals can always be raised locally on pasture or open land.
 There is no country in the world that lacks land for grazing.
 If not cows, then pigs, goats, camels, or whatever else.

 Let me put this in perspective, 90% of land in North America can only be used for wildlife and livestock, not farming.
 In other places (Africa, India, Australia, etc), it’s even higher at 95% of land.
 So, are we going to try to feed the global population with just 5-10% of the arable land and ignore the rest?
 In ever more intensively farming, we are destroying what is left of the arable land.
 That is insanity!
 Industrial agriculture and factory farming makes no sense, except from a capitalist model of private profit and externalized/socialized costs.
-A local animal-based diet is the only way to feed the world’s population, maintain optimal health, avoid the greatest harm to animals, and ensure environmental sustainability.
+A local animal-based diet (if not carnivore or omnivore, then ovo-lacto-vegetarian) is the only way to feed the world’s population, maintain optimal health, avoid the greatest harm to animals, and ensure environmental sustainability.

 What is ethical about this?
 Good intentions are not good enough.
 We can’t separate ourselves from the world we live in.
 It’s a fantasy that we can live apart from the natural cycle of life and death.
 Trying to force that fantasy upon the world, some might call that a nightmare.
 A diet is part of an ecosystem, all contained within a living biosphere.
 In pretending to be separate, we cause even more death and suffering.
 Mass extinction was always inherent to agriculture.
 “The end,” as Lierre Keith said, “was written into the beginning.”
 There is no avoiding this, as long as we continue down this path of exploitative civilization.
 We can embrace that ending, though, and seek a new beginning.